Can I Get out of a Lease If I Haven't Moved In Yet?

 Renters are sometimes under the misconception that they can easily break a lease if they haven’t actually moved into the apartment yet.
 Or that there’s some sort of 24-hour “cooling-off” period where they can go back on signing a lease, or a three-day “right to rescind.”

 None of these things are true.
 (At least, not for residential leases.)
 Once you’ve signed a lease, you’re on the hook for the remainder of the lease term—unless your landlord agrees to let you out of it early.
-Even if your lease term doesn't start for a few more weeks, your options are the same as someone who’s been living in their rental for six months and needs to pack up and leave: you can sublet, transfer your lease, pay an early termination fee, or move out and pay rent until your landlord re-rents the unit.
+Even if your lease term doesn't start for a few more weeks, your options for getting out of your lease are the same as someone who’s been living in their rental for six months and needs to pack up and leave: you can sublet, transfer your lease, pay an early termination fee, or move out and pay rent until your landlord re-rents the unit.

 "But the apartment is still empty!" you may be thinking.
 "It would be so simple for another renter to take my place."
 But consider the situation from your landlord’s perspective for a moment.
 By this point in the process, most landlords have already spent money advertising the unit.
 They’ve probably shown it to a number of potential renters.
 They might even have hired brokers to show it.
 Then, they spent time vetting applicants by running credit checks or calling past landlords.
 From their end, they’ve already invested a lot of time in the unit—even if you haven't hired movers yet.